adrelanos/aeternity-wiki/Aeternity-Documentation.md

 contributed by Hashi

 ## Understanding Aethernity:
-What is Aeternity:
+*What is Aeternity:
-What is blockchain (Highlevel):
+*What is blockchain (Highlevel):
-What is special about Aethernity and how does it compare to other blockchains: (Focus on Oracles, practicality, flexibility, the AE court, state channels)
+*What is special about Aethernity and how does it compare to other blockchains: (Focus on Oracles, practicality, flexibility, the AE court, state channels)
-What is an Oracle:
+*What is an Oracle:
-How does Aeternity work (Highlevel, also describe the proof system, state channels):
+*How does Aeternity work (Highlevel, also describe the proof system, state channels):
-What are AE Tokens and how are they used consumed:
+*What are AE Tokens and how are they used consumed:
-How can Aeternity be used: Examples / Use Cases (Get creative mind juices flowing) Purchasing, aquiring Aeternity: Info on crowdsales, exchanges etc.
+*How can Aeternity be used: Examples / Use Cases (Get creative mind juices flowing) *Purchasing, aquiring Aeternity: Info on crowdsales, exchanges etc.

 ## Getting Started & Beginners Guide:
-Where to start:
+*Where to start:
-Types of users, and where they might start.
+*Types of users, and where they might start.
+1 Investors
+2 Speculators
-Investors, Speculators, Users: Wallet
+3 Users: Wallet
-Contract writers & Developers: xxxx
+4 Contract writers & Developers: xxxx
-Miners & Developers: xxx
+5 Miners & Developers: xxx
-Applications and Components: Wallets, Accounts, Nodes (ea type) Grid of application/platform availability eg.)Windows, MacOS, Linux, Other Unix (Rasp PI, Droid) Links to each software with installation guides, common CLI interaction etc for newbies.
+*Applications and Components: Wallets, Accounts, Nodes (ea type) *Grid of application/platform availability eg.)Windows, MacOS, Linux, Other Unix (Rasp PI, Droid) *Links to each software with installation guides, common CLI interaction etc for newbies.

 ## Aeternity Contracts
 How contracts work.